Thiago099/jsx-dom-builder/README.md

 # Basics

 ## Creating
-you can create a element using either jsx or the element funtion, both have the same result object
+You can create an element using either jsx or the element function, both have the same result object
 ```js
 const element1 =
 <div class="element1"></div>